MaxwellDPS/Unibridge/README.md

 Unibridge is a program that allows transmissions to be added to trunk player from a unitrunker system.

-  - Add EDACS, and Unitrunken supported systems to Trunk player
+  - Add EDACS, and Unitrunker supported systems to Trunk player

 ### Required